danyork/draft-deploying-dnssec-crypto-algs/draft-york-dnsop-deploying-dnssec-crypto-algs.md

 of this publication.
 In order to more rapidly roll out new DNSSEC algorithms, these steps must be understood and hopefully improved over time.

+It should be noted that a common theme to emerge from all discussions is a general reluctance to update or change any DNS-related software.
+"If it isn't broken, don't fix it" is a common refrain.
+While perhaps understandable from a stability point of view, this attitude creates a challenge for deploying new algorithms.

+One potential idea suggested during discussions was for some kind of web-based testing tool that could assist people in understanding what algorithms are supported by different servers and sites.

+It is also quite clear that any deployment of new algorithms for DNSSEC use will take a few years to propagate throughout the infrastructure.
+This needs to be factored in as new algorithms are proposed.

 # IANA Considerations